Norman Salstiz in Polish army uniform, 1944

 Photographed by Mitch Braff in January of 2002

 Norman Salsitz's mother's dying wish was for her son to keep their stories alive.
 He has honored that wish by writing books and speaking about his war experiences.
-From the horrors of mass murder to the inspiration of weary fighters singing hymns, Norman continues to fight for the truth.
+From the horrors of mass murder to the inspiration of weary fighters singing hymns, Norman fought for the truth.

-"This is why I keep going," he says, "we have to tell the world what the German murderers did to us."
+"This is why I keep going," he said.
+"We have to tell the world what the German murderers did to us."

 Norman Salsitz died on October 11, 2006.